teivah/100-go-mistakes/docs/index.md

 ### Propagating an inappropriate context (#61)

+???+ info "TL;DR"

-**TL;DR**: Understanding the conditions when a context can be canceled should matter when propagating it: for example, an HTTP handler canceling the context when the response has been sent.
+    Understanding the conditions when a context can be canceled should matter when propagating it: for example, an HTTP handler canceling the context when the response has been sent.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/09-concurrency-practice/61-inappropriate-context/main.go)

 ### Starting a goroutine without knowing when to stop it (#62)

+???+ info "TL;DR"

-**TL;DR**: Avoiding leaks means being mindful that whenever a goroutine is started, you should have a plan to stop it eventually.
+    Avoiding leaks means being mindful that whenever a goroutine is started, you should have a plan to stop it eventually.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/09-concurrency-practice/62-starting-goroutine/)

 ### Not being careful with goroutines and loop variables (#63)

+???+ info "TL;DR"

-**TL;DR**: To avoid bugs with goroutines and loop variables, create local variables or call functions instead of closures.
+    To avoid bugs with goroutines and loop variables, create local variables or call functions instead of closures.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/09-concurrency-practice/63-goroutines-loop-variables/main.go)

 ### Expecting a deterministic behavior using select and channels (#64)

+???+ info "TL;DR"

-**TL;DR**: Understanding that `select` with multiple channels chooses the case randomly if multiple options are possible prevents making wrong assumptions that can lead to subtle concurrency bugs.
+    Understanding that `select` with multiple channels chooses the case randomly if multiple options are possible prevents making wrong assumptions that can lead to subtle concurrency bugs.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/09-concurrency-practice/64-select-behavior/main.go)

 ### Not using notification channels (#65)

+???+ info "TL;DR"

-**TL;DR**: Send notifications using a `chan struct{}` type.
+    Send notifications using a `chan struct{}` type.

 ### Not using nil channels (#66)

+???+ info "TL;DR"

-**TL;DR**: Using nil channels should be part of your concurrency toolset because it allows you to _remove_ cases from `select` statements, for example.
+    Using nil channels should be part of your concurrency toolset because it allows you to _remove_ cases from `select` statements, for example.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/09-concurrency-practice/66-nil-channels/main.go)

 ### Being puzzled about channel size (#67)

+???+ info "TL;DR"

-**TL;DR**: Carefully decide on the right channel type to use, given a problem.
+    Carefully decide on the right channel type to use, given a problem.
 Only unbuffered channels provide strong synchronization guarantees.

 You should have a good reason to specify a channel size other than one for buffered channels.

 ### Forgetting about possible side effects with string formatting (etcd data race example and deadlock) (#68)

+???+ info "TL;DR"

-**TL;DR**: Being aware that string formatting may lead to calling existing functions means watching out for possible deadlocks and other data races.
+    Being aware that string formatting may lead to calling existing functions means watching out for possible deadlocks and other data races.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/09-concurrency-practice/68-string-formatting/main.go)

 ### Creating data races with append (#69)

+???+ info "TL;DR"

-**TL;DR**: Calling `append` isn’t always data-race-free; hence, it shouldn’t be used concurrently on a shared slice.
+    Calling `append` isn’t always data-race-free; hence, it shouldn’t be used concurrently on a shared slice.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/09-concurrency-practice/69-data-race-append/main.go)

 ### Using mutexes inaccurately with slices and maps (#70)

+???+ info "TL;DR"

-**TL;DR**: Remembering that slices and maps are pointers can prevent common data races.
+    Remembering that slices and maps are pointers can prevent common data races.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/09-concurrency-practice/70-mutex-slices-maps/main.go)

 ### Misusing `sync.WaitGroup` (#71)

+???+ info "TL;DR"

-**TL;DR**: To accurately use `sync.WaitGroup`, call the `Add` method before spinning up goroutines.
+    To accurately use `sync.WaitGroup`, call the `Add` method before spinning up goroutines.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/09-concurrency-practice/71-wait-group/main.go)

 ### Forgetting about `sync.Cond` (#72)

+???+ info "TL;DR"

-**TL;DR**: You can send repeated notifications to multiple goroutines with `sync.Cond`.
+    You can send repeated notifications to multiple goroutines with `sync.Cond`.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/09-concurrency-practice/72-cond/main.go)

 ### Not using `errgroup` (#73)

+???+ info "TL;DR"

-**TL;DR**: You can synchronize a group of goroutines and handle errors and contexts with the `errgroup` package.
+    You can synchronize a group of goroutines and handle errors and contexts with the `errgroup` package.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/09-concurrency-practice/73-errgroup/main.go)

 ### Copying a `sync` type (#74)

+???+ info "TL;DR"

-**TL;DR**: `sync` types shouldn’t be copied.
+    `sync` types shouldn’t be copied.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/09-concurrency-practice/74-copying-sync/main.go)